 THINGS MONEY CAN’T BUY

 No, you aren’t a bad parent if your child has bad manners.
 Every kid has slipped up on their journey through childhood.

 It is important to note that every bad learned habit can usually be unlearned if you are consistent and vigilant about making a change.

 Please don’t make excuses for your child’s bad manners if they behave badly on occasion.

 Instead own it and explain to your child why their behavior wasn’t appropriate and what they could do differently next time.

 If you let them constantly get away with bad behavior or always make excuses for your kids, you aren’t doing them or yourself any favors.
 Trust me, you’re not.

 Instead you are robbing your kids from the opportunity to do better or improve their behavior next time.
 Just some food for thought….

-To purchase THE SMART KIDS GUIDE TO EVERYTHING for only $2.99 click here.
+To check out THE SMART KIDS GUIDE TO EVERYTHING click here.

-Want to improve you or your child’s life for as little as $2.99?
-Then check out my books that are written specifically with you guys in mind.
-My goal is to inspire you to do better and ultimately live more fabulous lives.
+Want to dramatically improve you or your child’s life?
+Then check out my books that are written specifically to inspire you to ultimately live more fabulous lives.